alexy-ok/alexy-ok/README.md

 I'm **Alex Yin**, a CS student at UCI 🐜
 I have experience coding in C++ and Python, and I am currently learning web development and working on leetcode
 I am a developer for UCI's Commit the Change, a member of the ICS Student Council, AI @ UCI, and Hack @ UCI
-#### Courses I'm taking right now (Winter 2025):
+#### Courses I'm taking right now (Spring 2025):
-- ICS 53: Principles in System Design
-- CS 171: Introduction to Artificial Intelligence
+- CS 162: Formal Languages and Automata
+- CS 161: Design and Analysis of Algorithms
+- CS 143A: Principles of Operating Systems
 #### I'm Working On:
-- Portfolio (WIP)
 - [Commit the Change](https://ctc-uci.com/projects) Project
 - UCI Rocket Project Solids Avionics Backend
+- Wayne Hayes Edge Prediction Research
 #### I code with:

 ###